220 8th Ave. N.

 Mission, Vision, Educational Philosophy

-FBCC developed long-term strategic, sustainability and education plans that allowed it to expand its academic programs and services.
+NHSC developed long-term strategic, sustainability and education plans that allowed it to expand its academic programs and services.
 The college received accreditation as a two-year institution in February 1988 from the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
-In 2011, FBCC reached a significant milestone when the HLC awarded accreditation at the baccalaureate degree level for its four-year degree programs in Education, Environmental Science, and Native American Studies.
+In 2011, NHSC reached a significant milestone when the HLC awarded accreditation at the baccalaureate degree level for its four-year degree programs in Education, Environmental Science, and Native American Studies.

 The college is also one of twenty-nine tribal colleges granted 1994 Land Grant Institution status.